 Regardless of the GAPA and Ashburn’s efforts there still was no stopping of white flight by the 1980s and picking up in 1990.
 Residents simply favored the suburbs and began selling their homes and the most interested buyers happened to be Hispanic and black.

 By the mid-1980s black, Hispanic and white gangs from outside the community settled on these streets beginning in 1983 when the Insane Popes gang arrived. the Black P Stones arrived alongside black migration to 79th and Homan.
 Alongside Mexican migration La Raza arrived at 79th and Pulaski which would later become a highly refuted area for gangs.
 The Insane Popes arrived in this neighborhood too for the reason of battling such groups like La Raza.
 White youths felt their neighborhood was being taken over by undesirables and a gang war would begin.

 In the year 1990, Two Six moved into the area of 79th and Pulaski which brought an intense gang rivarly between La Raza and Two Six.
-La Raza now moved to only holding 76th and Ridgeway as the new dominant Hispanic gang would now be Two Six.
+La Raza now moved 76th and Ridgeway as the new dominant Hispanic gang would now be Two Six.
 La Raza would leave the community in the 2000s decade.